nakhai9/vietnamese-currency-recognition/README.md

 # Vietnamese Currency Recognition

-## Overview
+## Introduction

 Nowadays, banknotes are a major instrument of our transactions.
 For foreign tourists coming to Vietnam, they are often worried because they don’t know clearly how much the banknote is worth compared to their country's currency or to the common currency as USD, which causes difficulties in the transaction process.
 Therefore, it is very necessary to build an application program to recognize Vietnamese banknotes.

+## Overview

 The system uses image feature extraction by principal component analysis (PCA) in combination with support vector machine (SVM) algorithms to build a banknote classification model.
 We build a model using a radial basis function (Radial Basis Function - RBF) and a polynomial function (Poly).
 We evaluate the results as accuracy and training time and compare two models to choose the best one.
 Then display the denomination and equivalent banknote value.
 Experiments show that the Vietnamese currency recognition system using the radial basis function (RBF) gives an accuracy of 64.24%.

 ## Vietnamese Banknote Images Dataset